A Story of a Chicago Fort

 In September of 2012, I was approached by the organizers of the Algonquian Conference to participate in a discussion on differing perspectives of the Battle of Fort Dearborn, which took place in the first year of the War of 1812.
 Oddly, as I began to think about that event from over 200 years ago, my thoughts turned to the more recent past.
 In August of 2006, I experienced a strange moment while standing with my nephew Jarrid near the site where Fort Dearborn once stood, on the sidewalk at the corner of Wacker Drive and Michigan Avenue in Chicago.
 Embedded in the sidewalk at that corner are a series of brass strips embossed with the words “SITE OF FORT DEARBORN.”
 What happened to us while standing next to those strips of brass was seemingly inconsequential, and yet the memory of that one weird moment continues to bubble up to front of my mind from time to time.

 Jarrid and his sister Jessie were in Chicago to help Tamise, my wife, and I move back to the city from Oxford, Ohio.
 After the hard day of carrying boxes up three flights of narrow Chicago apartment stairs, I took him out for a trip around downtown.
 Jarrid descends from Eepiihkaanita, a man also known by the name William Wells.
 Eepiihkaanita died during the battle that followed the evacuation of Fort Dearborn on August 15, 1812.
-Because his ancestor died in course of events tied to that place we made it a priority to intentionally go there.
-It is of course a dramatically changed landscape, the direction and shape of the river have both been altered and all that remains of the fort are the brass strips embedded into concrete skin of the city like a well worn metallic dotted line.
+Because his ancestor died in the course of events tied to that place we made it a priority to intentionally go there.
+It is of course a dramatically changed landscape, the direction and shape of the river have both been altered and all that remains of the fort are the brass strips embedded into the concrete skin of the city like a well worn metallic dotted line.
 A significant part of the ground where the 1812 fort once sat was lost to erosion and city planning.
-Today, the scene is commanded by the Michigan Avenue Bridge, which runs across the Šikaakwa Siipiiwi (the Chicago River).
+Today, the scene is commanded by the DuSable Bridge, which runs across the Šikaakwa Siipiiwi (the Chicago River).
 The pillars of this bridge “attempt” to tell the story of the city of Chicago and include at least one scene dedicated to the Battle of Fort Dearborn in which Eepiihkaanita gave his life.
 The “attempt” at telling the story of Chicago starts with explorers and priests and progresses to settlers, defenders, and rebuilders.
 Along the way it references “savage” Indians as the backdrop to a story focused on the “progress of civilization.”

 On that hot day in August, Jarrid and I tried to soak in this scene, standing still as the crowds swirled around us.
 I do not remember anyone cursing at us for blocking traffic, so we must have been standing to the side.
 As we stood there, a woman who appeared to be homeless approached us, and for a small donation promised to tell us the history of the fort and of “the massacre.”
 A friend of hers stood nearby insisting loudly “that she really knew the history of the fort.”
 We did not have any cash to give her and so we never got hear her story.
 All these years later I wish I had heard her version of events.

 Šikaakonki (Chicago) is my place of birth, and I lived the early years of my life on the northside of the city.
 I spent the majority of my later childhood in the northwest suburbs and came back to Šikaakonki to attend the University of Illinois Chicago.
 After graduation, I lived in the city while teaching high school in the Chicago Public School system.
 After this, I left for a while and then came back, and then left again.
 I have journeyed to and from Šikaakonki too many times to count.
-My experience living and not living in Šikaakonki leaves me with deep abiding love for the city and at the same time a deep sense of frustration with it; frustration that bubbles to surface when I stand next to the bronze strips in the sidewalk at the corner of Wacker and Michigan and look across the Michigan Avenue Bridge at what are likely the sites of Myaamia villages from 300 years ago.
+My experience living and not living in Šikaakonki leaves me with deep abiding love for the city and at the same time a deep sense of frustration with it.
+This frustration that boils to surface when I stand next to the bronze strips in the sidewalk at the corner of Wacker and Michigan and look across the DuSable Bridge at what are likely the sites of Myaamia villages from 300 years ago.

 Despite my personal experience with the city and my people’s continued interaction with this place, the monuments to Fort Dearborn leave me feeling like an outsider.
 The story told by this place leaves little room for any other point of view or experience.
 A good example of this is the image of Eepiihkaanita on the pillar titled “Defenders” at the southwest corner of the bridge.
 To my eye, the image depicts a seemingly non-Indian man fighting against stereotypically “savage” looking Indian men.
 The image takes a complicated person, complex communities, and an extremely messy civil war and tries to make this story into a simple digestible narrative.
 It remains, however, a version of events that gives me a serious case of indigestion.

 The story of the Battle of Fort Dearborn is also a Myaamia story and events there had a significant impact on our people.
 For Myaamia people the context of the War of 1812 was one utterly failed relationships, rapid social change, massive land loss, and heightened levels of communal stress and ill health.
 This is not a context of “progress.”
 It is the context of a people struggling to avoid disintegration.
-Once we understand this chaotic context, we can better come to terms with why Eepiihkaanita and approximately thirty Myaamia men were at Fort Dearborn in August of 1812, why the battle took place, and why Miamis, Potawatomies, Winnebagos, and Americans (soldiers and noncombatants) lost their lives that day.
+Once we understand this chaotic context, we can better come to terms with why Eepiihkaanita and approximately thirty Myaamia men were at Fort Dearborn in August of 1812, why the battle took place, and why Miamis, Potawatomies, Ho-Chunks, and Americans (soldiers and noncombatants) lost their lives that day.

 Prior to the wars with the Mihši-maalhsa (the Americans), our homelands were defined in terms of where our home villages were, where key resources were located, and where other related and unrelated groups lived.
 This cultural landscape is what we call Myaamionki today (see image below).
 Prior to the 1790s, Myaamia people shared a common language and common culture, yet they organized themselves in villages that were relatively socially and politically independent.
 They came together to share resources, negotiate peace, and make war.
 However no one village or one leader could force another community, or individual for that matter, to do anything.
 Our relatively permanent agricultural villages were concentrated on the upper Waapaahšiki Siipiiwi (Wabash River) in what we call our heartlands.
 But the whole of Myaamionki was utilized for hunting, gathering, and trade.
 Of course, this was a shared landscape with multiple other allied and related groups, each with their own heartland and their own unique culture and language.
 Over generations, these groups built a series of alliances organized through an extended family that included grandfathers, uncles, elder brothers, and younger siblings.
 After contact with Europeans, fathers were added to this alliance beginning first with the French, then the British, and ending finally with the Americans.
 These family relationships had very real roles and responsibilities.
 This family was the means by which all these unique groups created and maintained peace, however imperfectly.